sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 - The body lines must wrap at 72 characters.
 - The body can contain blank lines.
 - The body can contain bullet points that start with `-` or `*`.

-## Separate the Body and Footer

-Separate the body and footer with a blank line.

 ## Footer